Slowly, I roll to the gate.

 I take a few photos, and sadly, leave in a bit of a haste.
 It’s already 4:00pm, and I have only one hour to try to get to the bottom of Trough – a less than ideal place to have to descend in the dark.
 My time trying to descend the Loft a few weeks earlier on the other side of the mountain – and getting lost, repeatedly trying to find the right ledge system is still a little fresh in my mind.
 So I book it.
 Seems like a lot of work for 4 pitches, huh?
 Yeah, well, it is.
 The day started at 4:30 am for me.

-Homestretch is down, then across the Narrows; each going by in a blink.
+Homestretch is done, then across the Narrows; each going by in a blink.
 I’ve repeated these steps many times before.
 Plunge-stepping plus the odd little glissade segment isn’t too bad.
 I stumble here and there, but at least I’m stumbled towards my destination.
 I get back to the part of the Trough I can just boulder hop down and feel both relieved I’ll get to the bottom of Glacier Gorge by nightfall, and a little fatigued at the thought that I’ll need to dash through the miles of the trail to the trailhead, ride out of the Park, then ride the 40 miles home afterwards.
 I’m in for a long night.
 I’ve got a few bars left in my pack.

 Still, I feel an immense wealth of happiness, and I feel privileged that this is something I can even do, right from my doorstep.
 My mental endurance is as sharp as my physical endurance is getting blunt, but I’ve been in this kind of situation many times before, and I’ll get through it today.